neogeographica/quakestarter/README.md

 Veteran players can use it as a nice way to bootstrap "yet another Quake installation", or to discover overlooked gems -- since no one can keep up with every single piece of custom content released.

-See the README_FIRST.txt file for details!
+See the quakestarter_readme.txt file for details!

 --------------------